JustinBSG/Transcript_Generator/README.md

 | F | 0 |

 ## Target
-- [ ] Having a standard README file.
+- [ ] Learn how to build a standard README file.
 - [ ] It displays all informations correctly.
     - Students' personal information
         - Name, SID, Year of Study, Admit Date, etc.